MIT-DB-Class/simple-db-hw-2021/lab4.md

 You will need to detect this situation and throw a `TransactionAbortedException`.

 There are many possible ways to detect deadlock.
-For example, you may implement a simple timeout policy that aborts a transaction if it has not completed after a given period of time.
-Alternately, you may implement cycle-detection in a dependency graph data structure.
-In this scheme, you would check for cycles in a dependency graph whenever you attempt to grant a new lock, and abort something if a cycle exists.
+A strawman example would be to implement a simple timeout policy that aborts a transaction if it has not completed after a given period of time.
+For a real solution, you may implement cycle-detection in a dependency graph data structure as shown in lecture.
+In this scheme, you would  check for cycles in a dependency graph periodically or whenever you attempt to grant a new lock, and abort something if a cycle exists.
 After you have detected that a deadlock exists, you must decide how to improve the situation.
 Assume you have detected a deadlock while  transaction *t* is waiting for a lock.
 If you're feeling  homicidal, you might abort **all** transactions that *t* is waiting for; this may result in a large amount of work being undone, but you can guarantee that *t* will make progress.
 Alternately, you may decide to abort *t* to give other transactions a chance to make progress.
 This means that the end-user will have to retry transaction *t*.

-Another approach is to implement locking such that deadlocks are preemptively averted.
-This scheme (deadlock avoidance) is sometimes more practical as it avoids waiting or building a graph, but can mistakenly abort transactions that could have succeeded.
-Examples include the well-known WAIT-DIE and WOUND-WAIT schemes.
+Another approach is to use global orderings of transactions to avoid building the wait-for graph.
+This is sometimes preferred for performance reasons, but transactions that could have succeeded can be aborted by mistake under this scheme.
+Examples include the WAIT-DIE and WOUND-WAIT schemes.

 ***

 **Exercise 5.**

-Implement deadlock detection and resolution / avoidance in `src/simpledb/BufferPool.java`.
-Most likely, you will want to check for a deadlock whenever a transaction attempts to acquire a lock and finds another transaction is holding the lock (note that this by itself is not a deadlock, but may be symptomatic of one.)
-You have many design decisions for your deadlock resolution/avoidance system, but it is not necessary to do something highly sophisticated.
+Implement deadlock detection or prevention in `src/simpledb/BufferPool.java`.
+You have many design decisions for your deadlock handling system, but it is not necessary to do something highly sophisticated.
+We expect you to do better than a simple timeout on each transaction.
+A good starting point will be to implement cycle-detection in a wait-for graph before every lock request, and you will receive full credit for such an implementation.
 Please describe your choices in the lab writeup and list the pros and cons of your choice compared to the alternatives.

 You should ensure that your code aborts transactions properly when a deadlock occurs, by throwing a